 1/8 teaspoon salt

-- In a medium to large saucepan, bring 4 cups of water to a boil.
+- In a medium to large saucepan, bring water to a boil.

-- Stir in 1 cup of steel cut oats and let cook for one minute.
+- Stir in salt and steel cut oats, and let cook for 1 minute.

-- Turn off heat, cover pot with lid, and forget about it until the next morning.
+- Turn off heat, cover pot with lid, and leave it on the stove overnight.

-- When you wake up turn the heat back on and bring the oatmeal up to a boil.
-Reduce heat, and let simmer for about 7-10 minutes, stirring often.
-At this point, you can also add any spices or sweeteners to your oatmeal like cinnamon, nutmeg, or brown sugar.
+- In the morning, turn the heat back on and bring the oatmeal up to a boil.
+Reduce heat, and let simmer for about 5 to 10 minutes, stirring often.
+At this time, add any spices or sweeteners to your oatmeal like cinnamon, nutmeg, or maple syrup.

-- Spoon the oatmeal into a bowl and top it off with fresh or dried fruit and chopped nuts.
+- Spoon the oatmeal into a bowl and top it off with fresh fruit, a little milk, or chopped nuts.